 To learn about tagging, read about IEEE 802.1q.

-You can create a virtual interface that will appear at another IP address within the lan.
+You can create a virtual interface that will appear at another IP address.
 (In Linux these used to be called aliases, and they have names like lan1:1.)

-The basic rule of vlans is that one interface can have multiple vlan interfaces.
-So, if you have the default setup for the ethernet ports P3 – P6, the interface lan1 is on ports P3 and P4, and they are basically connected like a switch, in hardware. lan1 is the interface.
-You can add one or more vlan interfaces to lan1.
+Example: if you have the default setup for the ethernet ports P3 – P6, the interface lan1 is on ports P3 and P4, and they are basically connected like a switch, in hardware. lan1 is the interface.
+You can add additional VLAN interfaces to lan1.

-A vlan cannot span two interfaces.
-That is to say, you cannot create a vlan with the same name and assign it to two interfaces, hoping that the vlan’s traffic is routed across the interface.
+That is to say, you cannot create a VLAN with the same name and assign it to two interfaces, hoping that the VLAN’s traffic is routed across the interface.
 This isn’t a failure of the router.
-By definition, a vlan is just like a lan; a lan has one address on the router.
+By definition, a VLAN is just like a LAN; a router has one interface on a LAN.
 The router then routes traffic between lans.

 Remember, at the switch, make the uplink port a tagged port (a vlan trunk in Cisco terminology), so the uplink connection to the router will pass all the vlans traffic to the router.
 Read this to learn a bit about the differences in terminology between Cisco and the 802.1q standard.